g-insana/ortho2tree/README.md

 ## CONFIGURATION

-Please look at the example YAML configuration files provided for the list of the parameters.
+Please check the the example YAML configuration files provided for the list of the parameters.
 E.g.
 [test yaml configuration file](test.cfg)

 ## DOCUMENTATION